 - a.
-An Adaptive Management Plan shall be submitted with the NJPDES permit renewal application if any of the following occurs:. - i.
-A Final PCCMP Report determines that the implemented CSO control measures do not meet the final required percent capture as per Part IV.G.9.e. above; - ii.
+An Adaptive Management Plan shall be submitted on or before 54 months from the effective date of the permit (EDP) if any of the following occurs: - i.
+A Final PCCMP Report determines that the implemented CSO control measures do not meet the final required percent capture as per Part IV.G.9.e. above;. - ii.
 A permittee requests to modify the implementation schedule and/or CSO control measures in the implementation schedule; and/or - iii.
-The precipitation trends required in Part IV.H.1 above demonstrates a change in the assumptions used in the development of the LTCP. - b.
-If the Final PCCMP Report determines that the implemented CSO control measures do not meet the final required percent capture, the Adaptive Management Plan shall include:. - Modified or additional CSO control measures that will be to achieve the final required percent capture:. - ii.
+A new Financial Capability Assessment determines that the permittee's financial conditions have changed. - b.
+If the Final PCCMP Report determines that the implemented CSO control measures do not meet the final required percent capture, the Adaptive Management Plan shall include:. - i.
+Modified or additional CSO control measures that will be to achieve the final required percent capture;. - ii.
 A detailed analysis and a modified implementation plan and schedule of the CSO control measures; and